Second Chechen War: Civilian losses

 In the Second Chechen War, over 60,000 combatants and non-combatants were killed.
 Civilian casualty estimates vary widely.
 According to the pro-Moscow Chechnyan government, 160,000 combatants and non-combatants died or have gone missing in the two wars, including 30,000–40,000 Chechens and about 100,000 Russians, while separatist leader Aslan Maskhadov (deceased) repeatedly claimed about 200,000 ethnic Chechens died as a consequence of the two conflicts.
-A 2005 report by Al Jazeera estimated the total death toll from the two wars, including civilians and combatants, to be around 300,000.
+In 2005 Dukvakha Abdurakhmanov, a deputy prime minister in the Kremlin-controlled Chechen civilian administration, estimated the total death toll including civilians and combatants to be around 300,000.
 As in the case of military losses, these claims can not be independently verified.
 According to a count by the Russian human rights group Memorial in 2007, up to 25,000 civilians have died or disappeared since 1999.
 According to Amnesty International in 2007, the second war killed up to 25,000 civilians since 1999, with up to another 5,000 people missing.
 However, the Russian-Chechen Friendship Society set their estimate of the total death toll in two wars at about 150,000 to 200,000 civilians.